andreazajicova/Fire-gallery-app/README.md

-🌱This project is in working progress🌱
+🌱 This project is in working progress 🌱

 It is a photo gallery you can share with your friends/family to update each other on your day/life with a photo and a caption below it.
 It is built with ReactJS and uses Firebase for the backend.